yielda-game/yielda-game.github.io/_posts/2022-09-17-testnet-challenge.md

 1. **Retweet our contest announcement or a link to this page with your public wallet address!** We'll only count deposits you made AFTER you did that.

 1. **Play any [ponziFarm testnet preview](https://preview.ponzifarm.com) game!** These games use testnet cash, so they're free to play!
 We currently support the ETH, MATIC & AVAX testnets.
+Be sure to deposit from the wallet you RT'd above!

 We'll track your profits.
 When your testnet game ends, **the top 10 qualified players will get a percentage of the management fee** from the next MAINNET game on the same blockchain.
 That's real money, folks!